wikimedia/wvui/readme.md

     update snapshots or `npm run build -- -dw` to automatically rebuild a development output.
 -   Add `-s` to omit verbose command echoing.
 For example, `npm -s i` or `npm -s run format`.

-<a href="http://nvm.sh">NVM</a> is recommended to configure the Node.js version used.
+[NVM](http://nvm.sh) is recommended to configure the Node.js version used.

 ```bash
 # Install the project's recommended Node.js version.
 This is a one-time installation command and